Star Trek Beyond kicks off San Diego Comic-Con in a big way

 Justin Lin was the last to take the stage.
 He stared out into this massive crowd of fans desperate to share their love.
 He exclaimed to us that Star Trek was “a part of me and a part of my family.”
 He thanked his mom & his dad for letting him stay up late, and he stepped off the stage with a laugh trapped in a smile.

-As the first outdoor IMAX experience, I had a question as to what traditional cinema rules the audience would follow.
+As the first outdoor IMAX experience, I wondered what traditional cinema rules the audience would follow.
 Talking?
 Texting?
 Seat Kicking?
 However, the San Diego Symphony orchestra owned us.
 From the title cards we all belonged to Star Trek, we were transported aboard and didn’t beam back down till the credits finished.

 I’m not sure I will ever be able to fully critique Star Trek Beyond.
 I know that I loved it.
 I know that it is filled with more of The Original Series’ spirit than perhaps even Shatner & Company’s cinematic outings.
 Like all the previous films (except maybe 79’s The Motion Picture), Star Trek Beyond is an action movie.
 But it remembers to stop & take time with the characters we love.
 It knows that it’s more important that Kirk survives his birthday than whether or not the Yorktown is torn to shreds.
 It knows to have fun.
 “More Tanya?”